 I’ve always been passionate throughout my time in the publishing industry to bring BIPOC and other marginalized voices to the forefront of the science fiction & fantasy book world.
 Over the summer of 2020, I worked in collaboration with several supportive people in the industry who wanted to invest in my freelance editorial work to find more talented Black writers who have been lost in the noise.

 Together, we aim to foster creative opportunities for Black speculative fiction writers, especially knowing the barriers that Black authors face getting their work noticed by editors, agents, and publishers.
 We designed the #Edits4BlackSFF Project as one small but meaningful way for creative talent to get the quality professional editorial feedback they need to succeed in getting their unpublished speculative fiction novel traditionally published.

 Between August 7 – August 21, 2020, we will accept complete science fiction, fantasy & horror manuscripts for consideration to receive a FREE query letter review & 10-page edit.
 Up to nine candidates will be selected for this query/line edit by a team of astute BIPOC readers, all professionals in the SFF world.

-One winning author will be selected by this team and myself to receive a FREE DEVELOPMENTAL EDIT and have their revised manuscript be considered for agent representation by Jennifer Azantian of Jennifer Azantian Literary, Samantha Fabien of Laura Dail Literary Agency, Kim-Mei Kirtland of Morhaim Literary, Quressa Robinson of Nelson Literary Agency, Eric Smith at PS Literary, Jennifer Udden of New Leaf Literary, and Connor Goldsmith and Laurie McLean at Fuse Literary.
+One winning author will be selected by this team and myself to receive a FREE DEVELOPMENTAL EDIT and have their revised manuscript be considered for agent representation by Jennifer Azantian of Jennifer Azantian Literary, Samantha Fabien of Laura Dail Literary Agency, Kim-Mei Kirtland of Morhaim Literary, Quressa Robinson of Nelson Literary Agency, Eric Smith at PS Literary, and Connor Goldsmith and Laurie McLean at Fuse Literary.

 Project Submission Rules